iaifi/iaifi.github.io/people.md

 {% endfor %}

-We are also currently accepting applications from researchers in both academia and industry to become IAIFI Affiliates.
-If you are interested in becoming an IAIFI Affiliate, see our [IAIFI Affiliates Application Form](/affiliates.html).
+We are currently accepting applications from researchers in both academia and industry to become IAIFI Affiliates.
+If this interests you, see our [IAIFI Affiliates Application Form](/affiliates.html).

 {% for category in site.data.categories.categories  %}